sdthomas91/brain-trainer/README.md

 3. Card flips - on some page loads the reset button is required to ensure the card flip function works correctly.
 Instances have dropped substantially since changing audio setup and also since removing confetti plugin.
 Have checked console when issue occurs but nothing seems to show. resetGame function works seemginly flawlessly so will require furhter investigation but I am out of time.
 4. The leaderboard navigation item on some screens presents as larger thant the other nav items - I have tried amending the "< a >" element css but it did not help.
 Something for future versions - does not effect gameplay.
 5. Favicon will not display, despite following previous steps taken and verifying with online resources.
+6. Best time/High score - if new player, populates with NaN to begin with.
+This can be fixed in future versions - will be a case of some logic that means if NaN do not display this text.

 ## User Experience (UX)